mmarkdown/mmark/Syntax.md

 Title Block:
 :   From the title block only the title is used, in the `<title>` tag.

-### Markdown Output

-This outputs markdown again, but pretty printed.

 ### Manual Page Output

 Title Block: